Virtual Service Accounts

 The intersection of those limitations of the SCM and native NT services running as NT AUTHORITY\SYSTEM and the LSASS.EXE system process running as PPL made it necessary to make a change in how the Thycotic Application Control service (ACS) is configured, along with corresponding code changes, and is the reason for usage of a virtual service account to be adopted.
 When the SCM starts a native NT service process running as a virtual service account, the LSA privileges assigned directly to the virtual service account as well as any privileges assigned to local groups in which it has membership are all included in the service process’s access token.
 This permits a native NT service to be started such that it runs with greater privileges than the SCM runs with.
 When the virtual service account NT SERVICE\ArelliaACSvc is properly configured with the LSA privileges and logon rights that are required, it can start up and run properly with the capability of performing token elevation operations.

 Under no circumstances should manual modifications be made to the Thycotic Application Control service’s configuration.
 The service is created and configured by the agent installer.
 After installation, any manual modification of the service configuration has the potential to break the service and necessitate an uninstall and reinstall of the agent to repair the service.
-The Thycotic Application Control service (ACS) is now configured to fail to start if the virtual service account NT SERVICE\ArelliaACSvc is lacking any of the required LSA privileges and/or logon rights.
+The Thycotic Application Control service (ACS) is now configured to fail to start if the virtual service account NT SERVICE\ArelliaACSvc is lacking any of the required LSA privileges and/or log in rights.

 Other agent-related services, such as the core agent service Thycotic Agent, are still configured to run as NT AUTHORITY\SYSTEM, as are all agent-related scheduled tasks running under the Windows Task Scheduler; all of them are completely unaffected by the virtual service account configuration requirements.